 SECURING ACCESS

-To establish an RDP connexion to a VM with this feature, you must be connecting from a client which is either:
+To establish an RDP connection to a VM with this feature, you must be connecting from a client which is either:

 There is now an Enterprise Application which represents this Authentication method, called “Azure Windows VM Sign-in” as shown below: